Jesus and His followers

 Their task was to teach the Word of God, and they could ordain only if they were ordained.
 Therefore, in this section, speaking about the apostolic feat in general, we mean only the 12 apostles and the Apostle Paul.

-Apostleship is based on the ambassadorial ministry of the Lord Jesus Christ Himself and consists in the continuity with His Church: “As the Father sent me, so I send you” (John 20.21).
+Apostleship is based on the ambassadorial ministry of the Lord Jesus Christ Himself and consists of the continuity with His Church: “As the Father sent me, so I send you” (John 20.21).

 God the Word was sent to save the world: …

-Christ proclaimed what He heard from the Father “Who sent” Him (John.
-12.49; 14.24).
+Christ proclaimed what He heard from the Father “Who sent” Him (John 12.49; John 14.24).
 And the apostolic ministry is a continuation of this ministry, that is, part of the Divine Plan for the world’s salvation.

 In connection with such a high purpose of the Christian apostleship, it becomes clear why no one can enter the apostolic ministry without a special calling from Above.

 Therefore, the replenishment of the apostolic face after the death of Judas takes place by lot, which confirms the election of the Apostle by the Lord Himself (Acts 1.24).
 And that’s why St. ap.
-Paul emphasized that he “The Apostle, chosen not by men and not through man, but by the savior and God the Father, who raised Him from the dead” (Gal.
-1.1).
+Paul emphasized that he was “The Apostle, chosen not by men and not through man, but by the savior and God the Father, who raised Him from the dead” (Galatians 1:1).

 During the Farewell Conversation, the Savior said to the apostles: